subugoe/oa2020cadata/analysis/paper.md

 open access.
 The existence of such agreements will therefore likely have an impact on the open access share of a country with such agreements.
-To demonstrate the dataset’s significance, we will present two new findings using the dataset: a global map of publishers’s market share, and an analysis of country of affiliation by publisher.
-Source code used for compiling the dataset is shared along with the resulting datasets.
+To demonstrate the dataset’s significance, we will present two new findings using the dataset: a global map of publishers’ market shares, and an analysis of country of affiliation by publisher.
+The source code used for compiling the dataset is shared along with the resulting datasets.

 ## Methods

-Following Palzenberger (2015), data were retrieved from the in-house Web of Science database maintained by the German Competence Center for Bibliometrics.
-The following data were obtained and aggregated:
+Following Palzenberger (2015), data were retrieved from the in-house Web of Science database maintained by the German Competence Center for Bibliometrics (KB Web of Science).
+The following data were obtained and
+aggregated:

-  - Web of Science collections SCI, SSCI and AHCI
+  - Web of Science core collections SCI, SSCI and AHCI
   - Article types Original Articles and Reviews
-  - Country of affiliations
+  - Countries of affiliation
   - ISSN
   - Publication years 2014 - 2018
   - Author roles, interpreting the role “reprint author” as corresponding authorship.

-Like Palzenberger (2015), the above-listed selection reflect data needs in the context of open access negotiations between library consortia and publishers.
-The restriction to the article types original article and reviews is in accordance with most open access contracts where other types of journal content like letters or meeting abstracts are not considered (see for instance Sander et al. (2019)).
+Like Palzenberger (2015), the above-listed selection reflects data needs in the context of open access negotiations between library consortia and publishers.
+The restriction to the article types original article and review is in accordance with most open access contracts where other types of journal content like letters or meeting abstracts are not considered (see for instance Sander et al. (2019)).